pulp/pulp/docs/sphinx/user-guide/installation.rst

  * MRG Messaging v.
 1
  * MRG Messaging Base v.
 1

-4. QPID RPMs are not available in the default CentOS repositories for CentOS releases 6.2 and earlier.
+4. Qpid RPMs are not available in the default CentOS repositories for CentOS releases 6.2 and earlier.
 Instructions on building those RPMs can be found at :ref:`centos-build-qpid-rpms`.

 Server
 ------
-.. configure qpid with SSL (jortel knows about this, might have a wiki page about it)
-.. when this happens, add a note to install qpid-cpp-server-ssl

 1. Install the Pulp server and its dependencies.